dthuesen/ion2-tdd-p1/readme.md

 Both test the same thing but the TDD approach has knowledge of the internals of the implementation.
 BDD tests the desired behavior.

-## Anatomy of a test with Jasmine and TestBed
+## Anatomy of a basic test with Jasmine and TestBed

 <strong>The configuration of the test </strong> in the file ```test.ts``` has ten steps to follow (in this app):